David Douglas (botanist): Writings

-Filmography

-A documentary film, Finding David Douglas tells the story of his life and achievements.

 Family

 David Douglas had a son who was named David Finlay.
 David Finlay, who was recorded as being an interpreter, died in April 1850 at the hands of Black-feet raiders.
 He lived in Montana, an area where Douglas had spent long periods of time over 20 years previously, which would tie in with the age of his son, who died when he was around 22 years old.
 It is not known if David Douglas was aware that he had fathered a child.